tobysdesign/ClearTab/README.md

 ## Features

-- Personal dashboard with customizable widgets
+- Personal dashboard with customizable widgets designed to stop you new tab wanderings
 - Note-taking with rich text editor
 - Task management with due dates and priorities
-- Meeting recorder and transcriber
+- F2F (in person) Meeting recorder and transcriber
-- Weather and calendar integration
+- Weather and multiple gsuite calendar integration in one schedule
-- AI assistant for productivity
+- AI assistant for productivity, task completeion and analysis of notes+tasks+schedule wholistically.
+- Replaces your new tab page with the ClearTab.app dashboard
+- Quick access to features with keyboard shortcuts and LLM chatbotthat uses tInstuctional # tags like #note #task and generated them.
+- Seamless integration with the web version with mobile optimised / native app.

+## Roadmap
+- Potentially create an MCP server that can help with more complex tasks
+- Build In Widget generator
+- Ability to toggle default widgets and re-arrange into personalised layout
+- Routines "Summarise my week ahead and help me prepare"

 ## Development